Skip to main contentSkip to navigation

 What Determines SSD Recovery Cost?

 Five factors determine the final price: failure type, controller architecture, donor drive requirements, hardware encryption, and lab overhead.
+The primary cost driver is the failure type.
 Unlike hard drive recovery, where mechanical complexity drives the top tiers, SSD recovery costs are driven by electronic and firmware complexity.

 Failure Type